Netatalk/netatalk-webmin/README.md

 <img src="https://netatalk.io/gfx/webmin2_1.png" alt="Webmin Module screenshot" width="75%" height="auto">

-It functions by parsing and modifying the afpd.conf and AppleVolumes.default configuration files on the fly.
+It functions by parsing and modifying the Netatalk configuration files on the fly.

-The afpd service needs to be restarted or reloaded for the new settings to take effect.
+The Netatalk processes need to be restarted or reloaded for the new settings to take effect.

 # Installation

 If you don't have it installed already, install webmin itself by following the instructions at https://webmin.com/

 You will also need Perl, and the Perl CGI module.
-On Debian, for instance, the CGI module is distributed in a package called "libcgi-pm-perl".
+On Debian, for instance, the CGI module is distributed in a package called `libcgi-pm-perl`.

 ## From release tarball